 |SLIL - Standard Life Investments Limited||ONN53RF43KDRFCB1J158||188406|

 EMT and EPT Information

 The European Fund and Asset Management Association (EFAMA) has endorsed and published the European MiFID Template (EMT), a MiFID information exchange template jointly designed by product manufacturers, such as asset managers, and distributors.

 The template provides a functional description of the minimum set of data (defining a product’s target market, distribution strategy and disclosing its costs and charges) from product manufacturers, such as asset managers, to distributors to help them fulfil the new regulatory requirements.
-These new requirements come into effect when financial products are distributed after 3rd January 2018.
+These new requirements came into effect when financial products were distributed after 3 January 2018.